DavidChkhitunidze/IndividualsDirectory/Readme.txt

 6) Enjoy.

 P.S.
-Sorry for the delay, it's my fault, i could not find enough time to finish the application.
+Sorry for the delay, it's my fault, i could not find enough time to finish the application, but in my opinion the main idea is clear.

 Respectfully